 Pilots

-The solution of VitiGEOSS will be validated in three vineyards in Spain, Italy and Portugal from Symington, Mastroberardino and Miguel Torres wineries.
+The solution of VitiGEOSS has been validated in three vineyards in Spain, Italy and Portugal from Symington Family Estates, Mastroberardino and Familia Torres wineries.

-The vineyards from the end users will be used for the calibration of the VitiGEOSS services and tested to be able to correct the models in future versions.
+The vineyards from the end users have been used for the calibration of the VitiGEOSS services and tested to be able to correct the models in future versions.

 Portugal